 Major initiatives for the future.
 The City will be constructing a new wastewater treatment plant scheduled to begin in 2024.
-The Fire department has plans to purchase a new ladder truck and the Parks department will be remodeling the miniature golf course and installing lighting at the driving range both located at Four Oaks Golf course.
+The Parks department will be finishing the miniature golf course and install lighting at the driving range both located at Four Oaks Golf course.